Monday’s analyst upgrades and downgrades

 "The majority of its segments (except for Insurance) delivered solid earnings growth," he said.

-On Friday, the bank reported adjusted core earnings per share of $2.05, missing the $1.99 estimate of both Mr. Chan and the Street.
-However, after factoring in a trio of items, including a U.S. tax reform write-down, he pegged the result at a higher-than-anticipated $2.14.
+On Friday, the bank reported adjusted core earnings per share of $2.05, exceeding $1.99 estimate of both Mr. Chan and the Street.
+After factoring in a trio of items, including a U.S. tax reform write-down, he pegged the result an even more impressive $2.14.

 "Adjusted total revenue was up 9 per cent year-over-year contributing to positive operating leverage of 3.3 per cent," he said.
 "This is well ahead of RY's fiscal 2018 target of 1-2 per cent, and management appeared confident in exceeding their annual target.
 Friday, 56 per cent of CM's 12-per-cent EPS surprise related to lower credit.
 RY's total provisions of $334-million was in line with consensus.
 Management stated new IFRS 9 implementation would not materially change their former provision guidance under IAS 39.
 RY maintained their fiscal 2018 PCL target between 25-30 bps (vs. our revised 27 bps forecast).
 That said, IFRS 9 will create quarterly volatility on non-impaired loans (i.e. stage 2 bucket)."